Getting men to buy acne care

 Desktop ecommerce screen

-Logic-driven upsell
+Final design: Logic-driven upsell

 As the product line grew, we had to adapt the information architecture for various needs, particularly upsell for the maximum AOV.
 I designed a logic-driven recommendation feature that would suggest the most compatible add-ons for any product placed in the cart.